 But there are also some foods you must avoid that are considered “healthy fats”.

-Avoid These "Healthy" Foods To Lose Weight
+Avoid These "Healthy" Foods To Get In Shape

 If you aren’t interested in following a low carb diet, you’ll want to at least understand the foods that are typically considered healthy, yet could be adding to your waistline.